I was an artist first, from when I picked up pens and paint in order to understand the world around me as a

 (BIMCO/ICS 2021 Seafarer Workforce Report).
 Although this was an extremely difficult world to make a career in as a young women, sailing has taught me as much about navigation as it has self reliance, as much about reading the wind as it has determination.

 In my second year of university, I suffered a spinal injury, damaging nerves, with corrective surgery required.
 Despite this disruption, only being able to attend for six days that year, before the days of online learning, I balanced rehabilitation, work and study, to complete all my assignments.
 I also took and passed my official sailing exam and became a qualified commercial yacht skipper.
 I graduated with a BSc in Marine Biology and Coastal Ecology from the University of Plymouth, so I became a scientist third.

 The world's waters fascinated me, as did the creatures who inhabit them.
 The sea is so vast, a physical representation of a complexity and beauty that can never fully be understood.
 I felt awe and wonder at that edge of knowledge.
 On my journeys by sea, I started to document research trips, encounters with whales as their mighty flukes flicked towards the sky, playful dolphins, star drenched nights and painterly sunsets in illustrated field journals to preserve my memory.

-These journals grew into their own entity, and form the backbone my debut non fiction, Move Like Water, which will be published by Granta in 2023 and so I became a writer fourth.
+These journals grew into their own entity, and form the backbone my debut non fiction, Move Like Water, which was published by Granta in the UK and Tin House in the USA in 2023 and so I became a writer fourth.

 I am now based in Europe, and can often be found in my studio accompanied by my cat Neutrino or on the Baltic, where I sail and tend to a 114 year gaff cutter named Larry, of whom I am the temporary custodian.